-- Eat with people who do not bug you about eating.
+- Eat with people who support healthy eating.

 - Make lunch your main meal.

-- Have a back-up plan for eating if you can't eat a meal.
+- Have a back-up plan for nutrition if you can't eat a meal.

-- Develop a support system for times when eating has been a problem.
+- Develop a support system for times when eating is a problem.

 - Plan things to do at times when other people are snacking.